jianxinliu/Burrow/README.md

 Burrow wraps the free, open-source `mo` CLI in a native Mac app: clean junk, purge dev artifacts, sweep leftover installers, uninstall apps, run safe maintenance, map your disk, and watch live system status — all in one translucent window.
-On top of that it adds two things the CLI doesn't have: a **long-running history** of your Mac's metrics in a local SQLite database, and an **MCP server** so any AI agent (Claude Code, Cursor, Codex…) can ask "what's been happening on this Mac."
+On top of that it adds things the CLI doesn't have: a **long-running history** of your Mac's metrics in a local SQLite database, an **MCP server** so any AI agent (Claude Code, Cursor, Codex…) can ask "what's been happening on this Mac.", and a lot more planned features to come!

-> Burrow is an independent open-source project.
-It's *inspired by* mole.fit's
-> structure and built on the same `mo` engine, but it is **not affiliated
-> with or endorsed by mole.fit** — its own name, mark, palette, and copy are
-> original.

 ## Screenshots